cceh/m-salt-api/docs/_sources/index.rst.txt

                                  of preference.

-   When sending the query to the server, the client MAY transliterate the user's chosen t13n to one accepted by the server.
+   When sending the query to the server, the client MAY transliterate the user's chosen transliteration to one accepted by the server.
 The client MUST display an error message if unable to do so.
-The client SHOULD use the user's chosen t13n scheme if the server accepts it.
+The client SHOULD use the user's chosen transliteration scheme if the server accepts it.

-.. http:get:: /v1/headwords/
+.. http:get:: /v1/headwords

    Get a list of headwords.